pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-1-0/index.md

 * **REST API and Webhooks**: a fully programmable web API for advanced automation scenarios.
 * **CI/CD Integrations**: automated deployment integrations with Azure DevOps, AWS Code Services, CircleCI, Codefresh, GitHub, GitLab, Google Cloud Build, Jenkins, Travis, and others.

-The Pulumi service is available as a free Community Edition as well as advanced Team and Enterprise SaaS editions for larger teams looking for robust enterprise capabilities.
+The Pulumi Service is available as a free Individual Edition as well as advanced Team and Enterprise SaaS editions for larger teams looking for robust enterprise capabilities.

 ## Why Pulumi?